modxcms/fred/docs/developer/toolbar_plugins.md

 Include the JS file containing the init function using [includes](/developer/modx_events#includes) and registering the Plugin using [`beforeRender`](/developer/modx_events#beforerender).

-To register the toolbar Plugin, you call the `registerToolbarPlugin` function from Fred.
-It takes 2 arguments:
+To register the toolbar Plugin, you call the `registerToolbarPlugin` function from Fred with two arguments:

 - `name` - a unique name for your plugin.
 Fred cannot register multiple Plugins with the same name.
 - `init function` - the `TestToolbarPluginInit` function we created in [`Init function`](#init-function) step, above